 Phone: +39 06 7720 7354

 2. LANGOS –HUNGARY

-Most of the time, when there is any Hungarian food to speak there is always a thing for goulash.
-However, we have something more Hungarian: Langos.
-This yummy snack food is super famous in Hungary that you can see especially youngster eating one in their hands with or after getting some drinks.
-Langos is basically a bread dough which is fried and topped with various things but most important with soft white cheese, sour cream, and garlicky sauce.
+Most of the time, when people talk about Hungarian food they often talk about goulash.
+However, for something lesser known by foreigners but very popular in the Hungary, you should try Langos.
+This yummy “snack” is famous in Hungary, especially in the younger generation who enjoy it after they get drinks.
+Langos is bread dough which is fried and topped with a variety of things mainly though it is topped with soft white cheese, sour cream, and garlic sauce.
 If you want you can add some greens or cold meat cuts as well.
-Plus it is a super budget-friendly food especially if you are looking for a fulfilling and a cheap meal.
+It is a budget-friendly meal especially if you are looking for a fulfilling and cheap snack.
 Grab a Langos at Retro while you take a walk around the city.

 Address: Bajcsy Zsilinszky út, Arany Janos Utca Metro Station- 1051 Budapest

 Phone: +36 20 492 3332